Random finite-difference discretizations of the Ambrosio-Tortorelli functional with optimal mesh size: Abstract

 \section{Abstract}

 We propose and analyze a finite-difference discretization of the Ambrosio-Tortorelli functional.
 It is known that if the discretization is made with respect to an underlying periodic lattice of spacing $\delta$, the discretized functionals $\Gamma$-converge to the Mumford-Shah functional only if $\delta\ll\e$, $\e$ being the elliptic approximation parameter of the Ambrosio-Tortorelli functional.
 Discretizing with respect to stationary, ergodic and isotropic random lattices we prove this $\Gamma$-convergence result also for $\delta\sim\e$, a regime at which the discretization with respect to a periodic lattice converges instead to an anisotropic version of the Mumford-Shah functional.
+Moreover, we show that this scaling is optimal in the sense that it is the largest possible discretization scale for which the $\Gamma$-limit is of Mumford-Shah type.
+Finally, we present some numerical results highlighting the isotropic behavior of our random discrete functionals.

 \subjclass[2010]{49M25, 68U10, 49J55, 49J45} \keywords{Ambrosio-Tortorelli functional, random discretization, $\Gamma$-convergence, homogenization}